Undocumented Student Tuition: Overview

 The Supreme Court’s decision, however, does not apply to education beyond high school.
 In addition, Section 505 of the 1996 Illegal Immigration Reform and Immigrant Responsibility Act (IIRIRA) states, “…an alien who is not lawfully present in the United States shall not be eligible on the basis of residence within a State (or a political subdivision) for any postsecondary education benefit unless a citizen or national of the United States is eligible for such a benefit (in no less an amount, duration, and scope) without regard to whether the citizen or national is such a resident.”

-Since 2001, 16 states—California, Colorado, Connecticut, Illinois, Kansas, Maryland, Minnesota, Nebraska, New Mexico, New York, Oklahoma*, Oregon, Texas, Utah, Washington, and Wisconsin—have passed legislation extending in-state tuition rates to undocumented students who meet specific requirements.
+Since 2001, 17 states—California, Colorado, Connecticut, Illinois, Kansas, Maryland, Minnesota, Nebraska, New Jersey, New Mexico, New York, Oklahoma*, Oregon, Texas, Utah, Washington, and Wisconsin—have passed legislation extending in-state tuition rates to undocumented students who meet specific requirements.
 Wisconsin revoked its law in 2011.
 In general, students must attend an in-state high school for a specified period (1-3 years), and graduate or receive their GED.
 Supporters of the legislation argue that the requirement to receive in-state tuition is based on high school attendance and graduation, not residency, and so it is not in conflict with IIRIRA.
 Opponents claim that the high school attendance and graduation requirement is a de-facto residency requirement.
 The debate over the legality of such laws was on display in California, where the state Supreme Court upheld the state’s tuition law by ruling that it does not violate federal law.

 Three states—Arizona, Georgia and Indiana—have passed legislation that specifically prohibits undocumented students from receiving in-state tuition rates.
 Alabama and South Carolina go one step further and prohibits undocumented students from enrolling at any public postsecondary institution.
 The U.S. Immigration and Customs Enforcement wrote in 2008 that "individual states must decide for themselves whether or not to admit illegal aliens into their public postsecondary institutions."